-DOH NEWS RELEASE: Stop flu at school vaccination clinics start todayPosted on Oct 14, 2015 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: Stop flu at school vaccination clinics start todayPosted on Oct 14, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii State Department of Health’s (DOH) annual Stop Flu at School program begins today and will continue in more than 300 public, private, and charter schools statewide through Nov.
 25, 2015.
 This is the ninth year for the voluntary program, which administers free flu vaccinations to Hawaii students, kindergarten through eighth grade, enrolled at participating schools.